golovart/3DmuonProject/README.md

 ## Project structure

+* _muon_reconstruction.ipynb_ - illustrative jupyter notebook showing the example of step by step simulation with visualisation of the outputs.
 * _3dSimulation.py_ - main simulation script.
 Can take model and detector files to perform a simulation or run with the default setting.
 * _create_scene.py_ - script to create default scene and save into input files.